ppy/osu-wiki/wiki/Tournaments/CIC/2022/en.md

 ![CIC 2022 Banner](img/banner.png)

-The **Catch the Beat Indonesia Cup 2022** (***CIC 2022***) was a double-elimination 1v1 osu!catch tournament hosted by ::{ flag=ID }:: [Dapuluous](https://osu.ppy.sh/users/8140944) and ::{ flag=ID }:: [Madoka Ayukawa](https://osu.ppy.sh/users/1595221).
+The **Catch the Beat Indonesia Cup 2022** (***CIC 2022***) was a double-elimination 1v1 osu!catch tournament hosted by ::{ flag=ID }:: ::Dapuluous::{ user-id=8140944 } and ::{ flag=ID }:: ::Madoka Ayukawa::{ user-id=1595221 }.
 The tournament was open to all players from Indonesia with a playcount of 3,000 or above in osu!catch regardless of rank.
 It was the tenth iteration of the Catch the Beat Indonesia Cup.

 ## Tournament schedule